 Background

 Vesicular palmoplantar eczema is a term used to describe a group of diseases characterized by a pruritic vesiculobullous eruption involving mainly the hands and feet.
-Clinical presentations vary from acute dermatitis to more chronic relapsing and remitting disease patterns.
+Clinical presentations range from acute dermatitis to more chronic relapsing and remitting disease patterns.
 The diversity of presentation has created challenges in classifying hand eczema.
-A 2011 publication assembled an algorithm for chronic hand eczema based on etiology, morphology and clinical features.
+In an effort to meet these challenges, one publication assembled an algorithm for chronic hand eczema that was based on etiology, morphology and clinical features.
 [1]

-Although considerable overlap exists in the various forms of vesicular palmoplantar eczema, the disease can be roughly divided into four distinct categories: pompholyx, subacute or chronic relapsing vesiculosquamous eczema, chronic vesiculohyperkeratotic or hyperkeratotic eczema, and Id reactions.
-[2]
+Although considerable overlap exists in the various forms of vesicular palmoplantar eczema, the disease can be roughly divided into the following four distinct categories [2] :

-Pompholyx ("blister" or "bubble" in Greek) may be further subdivided into vesicular and bullous forms, in which patients present with acute severe eruptions of blisters over their palms and, less commonly, the soles.
+Pompholyx (Greek for "blister" or "bubble") may be further subdivided into vesicular and bullous forms, in which patients present with acute severe eruptions of blisters over their palms and, less commonly, the soles.

 Chronic vesiculosquamous eczema, also called dyshidrotic eczema, was initially thought to be caused by abnormal functioning of the sweat glands.
 This association has since been disproved, but the term dyshidrotic eczema is still used.
 Patients with this variant present with small (1-2 mm) vesicles on nonerythematous skin involving the inner sides of the fingers or on the palms and soles.
 The vesicles are pruritic, last 1-2 weeks, desquamate, and then recur at unpredictable intervals.
 [2]